 This dramatically improves usability working with Probes results.

 Another view to mention which will greatly benefit from this feature is Threads where very long thread names will not be cut off anymore.

 org.apache.*,+org.apache.jsp.*will filter out Tomcat internals, but will not filter classes of particular JSP pages, which Tomcat generates in package

 New feature: profiler agent log is written to file

 With this new approach, the profiler agent log messages are easier to find if profiled application redirects its output to own log files or filters it, and will not be lost if the output goes directly to console, or if there is no console at all if the profiled application runs as a service.
 Also, the profiled application's output and its own log files are not cluttered with extra messages.

-(Since 9.0.3) New feature: periodic snapshot trigger allows to choose the kind of snapshot to capture: performance, memory in *.snapshot format or memory in HPROF format.
+New feature: periodic snapshot trigger offers an option to choose the kind of snapshot to capture: performance, memory in *.snapshot format or memory in HPROF format.
 Previously, the periodic snapshot trigger only captured memory snapshots in *.snapshot format.

 In particular, this feature helps to monitor long running applications.
 By default, telemetry buffer capacity is approximately 1 hour, and older telemetry is not available.
 Instead of increasing the telemetry buffer capacity with "telemetrylimit" startup option, you can periodically capture performance snapshots to ensure that that oldest telemetry will not be lost.

 com.yourkit.api.Controller: added methods